azsk/DevOpsKit-docs/14-Transition-and-Cleanup/Readme.md

 ### FAQ

 #### Can I run the command in non interactive manner, so that I don't need to provide any further input/confirmation?
 Yes, you can run the command in non interactive mode to perform the clean up without any prompt for confirmation/input.
-For this please include '-Force' switch while running 'Remove-AzSKReosurces' command as showon in example below.
+For this please include '-Force' switch while running the command as showon in example below.

 ``` PowerShell
 Remove-AzSKContinuousAssurance -SubscriptionId "<SubscriptionId>" -CleanUpAllAzSKResources -Force